Closed Minded… You’re Missing Something

 She addressed the princess party and made it very clear that they didn’t have to be mean to each other just to get their way.
 She told them they were all good and should all have fun together.
 She then turned to me and said in the cutest little smarty-pants toddler voice, “See, because they are all princesses!”

-I watched this imaginary scene unfold in awe, and I couldn’t be more proud.
+I watched this imaginary scene unfold in awe, and I couldn’t be more mesmerized or proud.

 While I was happy to hear that one of my own lessons had somehow made its way into her mind, I was more pleased to see that she understood it well enough to teach her “friends” how to get along.
-Even more so, I was so proud to see her understand that everyone is special.
+Most importantly perhaps was the joy I felt in seeing her understand that everyone is special.

 If You Want to be Smart, Act Smart